mewwts/communipy/README.md

 communitydetection
 ==================
-Implementation of some community detection algorithms
+Implementation of some community detection algorithms.